ToxicCrack/ebay-sdk-php-laravel/README.md

 # eBay SDK for PHP

-This is a fork of the original [dts/ebay-sdk-php](https://github.com/davidtsadler/ebay-sdk-php) by [@davidtsadler](https://github.com/davidtsadler), with support for PHP 7.3, PHP 7.4 and PHP 8, and compatibility with Guzzle 7.
+This is a fork of [BenMorel/ebay-sdk-php](https://github.com/BenMorel/ebay-sdk-php) by [@benmorel](https://github.com/BenMorel) which is a fork of the original [dts/ebay-sdk-php](https://github.com/davidtsadler/ebay-sdk-php) by [@davidtsadler](https://github.com/davidtsadler), with support for PHP 7.3, PHP 7.4 and PHP 8, and compatibility with Laravel 10.

 The original project has been officially abandoned in February 2020.

-**I'm planning to maintain this fork in the short term.** The aim is not to keep it up to date with the latest eBay API versions, but to provide a solution for a smooth upgrade of existing apps to PHP 8.
-New users should seek a better SDK for PHP.

 [![Build Status](https://github.com/benmorel/ebay-sdk-php/workflows/CI/badge.svg)](https://github.com/benmorel/ebay-sdk-php/actions)
 [![Latest Stable Version](https://poser.pugx.org/benmorel/ebay-sdk-php/v/stable)](https://packagist.org/packages/benmorel/ebay-sdk-php)